 This course emphasizes analytic and communications skills that will enable students to participate in contemporary sustainability debates.
 Nearly 1 in 7 people today remain undernourished, while 2 billion are malnourished.
 Students interested in public health, global health, medicine and health systems management will learn why a nutritious diet is critical to raising the quality of life of a large section of the world’s population.
 Students will learn the fundamentals of health education and communication, regarding concepts such as calorie calculation versus nutrition, dietary diversity, macro vs micro nutrients, vegetarian/vegan diets, food safety, and the relationship between diets, human health, and planetary health.
 Students will also become familiar with systemic strategies and policy issues, such as the role of dietary shifts as a critical pathway toward meeting the United Nations Sustainable Development goals.

-For VSP IRES-specific questions, email Nivretta Thatra at nivretta.thatra@ubc.ca.
+For VSP IRES-specific questions, please email vsp@ires.ubc.ca.